 Bando continued to hold down the hot corner in the early 1970s as the A's went from also-rans to an American League dynasty with stars like Catfish Hunter, Reggie Jackson, Vida Blue and Rollie Fingers in the lineup.
 The team won three straight World Series from 1972 to 1974 with Bando often providing postseason heroics.
 In the 1973 ALCS, he hit two homers in Game Two against the Baltimore Orioles.
 The next year, as Oakland faced Baltimore in the ALCS again, he clubbed a pair of home runs again, one of which was the game-winner in the final game.

 Prior to the 1975 season, Bando became involved in a bitter salary dispute with A's management and perhaps as a result slumped to .230 with 15 home runs that year.
 Following the 1976 campaign, he became a free agent and signed with the Milwaukee Brewers.

 After two good years with the Brewers, Bando's numbers dropped off in 1979.
 That August 29th, he made his only major league pitching appearance, giving up two runs in three innings, as manager George Bamberger employed three mystery pitchers in an 18-8 loss at Kansas City in an effort to save the bullpen.
-He was a player/coach for the team the next two seasons.
 In his final year in the majors, 1981, he saw increased playing time late in the season as the Brewers made a run at the playoffs.
 In that strike-shortened year's ALDS against the New York Yankees, he hit .294 as the team's starter at third.

 Bando is the brother of catcher Chris Bando and the father of Sal Bando Jr., a former minor league player and current head baseball coach at High Point University.
 His nephews Ben Bando, Michael Bando and Phil Bando all played pro ball.